coreyyangsmith/msr2025/README.md

 Step 4: Extract Unique CVES
 * `python -m src.data_extraction.rq0.4_extract_unique_cves`
 * Extract all unique CVES and save to `data/rq0_4_unique_cves.csv`
+* Uses Neo4J Instance and Goblin Weaver API

 All data processed throughout these scripts is stored in the `data/` directory.

 ## RQ1: Life Cycle of Vulnerabilities

-RQ1 investigates the life cycle of vulnerabilities in our dataset.
-We run the following scripts in sequence:
+RQ1 investigates the lifecycle of vulnerabilities in our dataset.
+We run the following scripts in sequence to analyze the data extracted in RQ0:

 Step 1: Calculate Unique CVE by Severity
 * `python -m src.data_analysis.rq0.table_1_unique_cve_by_severity`